CZ-NIC/yangson/docs/quickstart.rst

 experimenting on his or her own.

 .. note::
-   Basic operations with YANG data models and instance data, such as validation, can be performed easily from the command line using the Python script ``yangson`` that is a part of Yangson distribution.
-See the :ref:`manual page <yangson-man>` for details about its usage.
+   Basic operations with YANG data models and instance data, such as validation, can be performed easily from the command line using the :ref:`yangson-tool` tool that is a part of Yangson distribution.

 Prerequisites
 =============